taligentx/LiveTVH.bundle/README.md

 3. Watch!

 ## Notes
+* Channels will take a bit of time to load initially while metadata is fetched and speed up over time as the cache is built up (up to 30 days).
+20-30 channels per page works reasonably well.

+* Recordings are available for playback, managing recordings will need to be handled outside of Plex, or by using [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).

-* Codec identification - LiveTVH now uses Tvheadend channel tags to identify a channel's codecs and help Plex clients direct stream (tested with Plex Web and iOS).
-Create and set one of the following channel tags in Tvheadend as appropriate for each channel (Tvheadend supports editing multiple selections to make this a quick update):
+* Codec identification for direct streaming uses Tvheadend channel tags to help Plex clients direct stream (tested with Plex Web and iOS).
+Create and set the following channel tags in Tvheadend as appropriate for each channel (Tvheadend supports editing multiple selections to make this a quick update):
-  * `H264-AAC` - many DVB and IPTV sources, may permit direct streaming on Plex Web and iOS.
-  * `H264-MP2`
-  * `H264-AC3`
-  * `MPEG2-AC3` - ATSC and some DVB sources
-  * `MPEG2` - some IPTV sources
+  * Video tags: `H264`, `MPEG2`
+  * Audio tags: `AAC`, `AC3`, `MP2`, `MP3`
+  * Video and audio tags may be combined: `H264-AAC`, `H264-MP2`, etc.
-  *  Setting the channel tag is not required - if a tag is not set, Plex will typically transcode as necessary.
+  * Setting the codec tags is not required - Plex will transcode as necessary.

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)

-* LiveTVH implements channels and playback of Tvheadend recordings.
-New recordings can be managed within Tvheadend or switching recordings to [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).

-* Channels will take a bit of time to load initially while metadata is fetched and speed up over time as images and metadata requests are stored in the cache (up to 30 days cache) - 20-30 channels per page works reasonably well.
+* Radio (audio-only) channels are also identified using Tvheadend channel tags - create and set a `Radio` tag in Tvheadend on the appropriate channels for audio-only playback.

 * Watching remotely may require Tvheadend to have a public-facing address, as some clients will attempt to directly play the Tvheadend stream instead of running through the Plex transcoder.